 One of the most common problems that people suffer after a stroke is a loss of sensation.
-Doctors still have a hard time figuring out what’s best to help patients recover sensation after stroke.
+Doctors still have a hard time figuring out what’s best to help patients recover this after a stroke.
 Strokemark has reported on other studies where Vagus Nerve Stimulation (VNS) helped patients.
 However, the researchers in this study took VNS to another level, and they’ve discovered something that just might work.
-This is a case study showing that Vagus Nerve Stimulation through the implantation of a small device in the neck potentially helps with recovering sensation!
+This case study shows that Vagus Nerve Stimulation through the implantation of a small device in the neck potentially helps with recovering sensation!

 Vagus Nerve Stimulation through a surgically implanted device could help with stroke rehabilitation